brittanyowen/on-the-rocks/README.md

 ```

 ## Change Log
+ For desktop view, I removed the subtitle and the alcohol tiles above the buttons and placed the buttons at the bottom of the title block.
+This change was made for brevity.

+ Did not make the buttons into alcohol bottles as listed in my post-MVP.
+I opted to keep the design simple.

  For mobile-size screens, I opted to move the alcohol buttons to the left side of the frame rather than have them span the width of the screen, as I had originally planned.
 The reason for this change was to preserve more screen space for the drink recipes.